olmallet81/URT/README.md

 # Requirement
 To use this package you will need at least one of these three free linear algebra libraries:
-- Armadillo
+- Armadillo version 7.600.1
-- Blaze
+- Blaze version 3.0
-- Eigen
+- Eigen version 3.3.1
-It is not necessary to install Intel MKL and/or OpenBLAS (both ar now free) for BLAS/LAPACK routines at these three libraries have their own wrapper, however I recommend to use URT with one of them as they will run faster when compiled with one of them especially Armadillo and Blaze, for Eigen the difference is small.
+It is not necessary to install Intel MKL and/or OpenBLAS (both are now free) for BLAS/LAPACK routines as these three libraries have their own wrapper, however I recommend to use one of them as they will run a lot faster especially Armadillo and Blaze, for Eigen the difference is small.
 All these libraries will obviously need to be on your path.

 # Compilation
-URT is not header only to provide an easy way for the classes it contains to be exported as a shared library to Rcpp and Cython.
+URT is not header only to provide an easy way to be exported in a shared library to Rcpp and Cython.
 Build the shared library using the provided makefile located in /URT/build.
-The makefile has been written for Linux, it can be easily adapted to run under Windows/OSX.
+The makefile has been written for Linux, it can be easily adapted to run under Windows/OSX (it contain very few variations among platforms as *rm*).
+All linear algebra librairies now use vectorization, in general it should be enabled by default when compiled with -march=native.
 The user can set the following variables to get the desired shared library:
 - USE_OPENMP = 1 to activate parallelism in URT
 - USE_BLAZE = 1 to use Blaze library
 - USE_EIGEN = 1 to use Eigen library
 - USE_MKL = 1 to use Intel MKL library
 - USE_BLAS = 1 to use OpenBLAS library
-NB: default configuration when running make is no parallelism and Armadillo with OpenBLAS
+The default configuration when running *make* is no parallelism and Armadillo.
-example: make USE_OPENMP=1 USE_MKL=1 => the shared library libURT.so will be compiled using OpenMP, Armadillo with Intel MKL
+Example: *make USE_OPENMP=1 USE_BLAZE USE_MKL=1* => the shared library libURT.so will be compiled using OpenMP and Blaze with Intel MK.
+NB: when compiling with Intel MKL or OpenBLAS, static version of these libraries have been chosen, the shared library obtained will be larger in size but URT will run faster under C++ and the difference will be more important when wrapped for R and Python.
+You will need to adjust the path of these static libraries in the makefile to your own paths.

 # Design

 ## Introduction
 All URT classes and functions are within the namespace *urt*.
-As URT allows the use of three different linear algebra libraries, I defined convienent typedefs for arrays as Vector and Matrix.
+As URT allows the use of three different linear algebra libraries, I defined convienent typedefs for arrays: Vector and Matrix.

 - ### with Armadillo
    ```c++